-19 How is the restriction of the territory into which a buyer may resell contract products assessed under antitrust law?
-In what circumstances (if any) may a supplier require a buyer of its products not to resell the products in certain territories?
+19 How is restricting the territory into which a buyer may resell contract products assessed under antitrust law?
+In what circumstances may a supplier require a buyer of its products not to resell the products in certain territories?

-Agreements that directly or indirectly have as their object the restriction of sales within the territory of the buyer or to customers to which the buyer may sell its products or services are considered as serious restrictions of competition and will be found unlawful per se (see question 14).
+Agreements that directly or indirectly have as their object the restriction of sales within the territory of the buyer or to customers to which the buyer may sell its products or services are considered serious restrictions of competition and will be found unlawful per se (see question 13).